Boy with two arm casts laying on back and looking at ipad

 Approximately 1 in 3 children will break at least one bone during childhood.
 Although many fractures will require a reduction, in which the bone is pushed back into proper alignment before a cast is placed or while being casted, also known as setting the bone, there are some instances when the body could heal on its own, supported with the right care.

-Children who are younger than 10 years old—the age at which most approach skeletal maturity—and whose fractures are angulated less than 20 degrees (for instance some distal radius fractures) fall into this category.
+For example, in children younger than 10 years old—the age at which many bones begin their journey to skeletal maturity—some distal radius fractures that are angulated less than 20 degrees fall into this category.

 “But of course as you age, growth plates begin to close, and so does the window for the remodeling to take place,” adds Gretah.